mobile app bar

 Colorado Buffaloes safety Shilo Sanders (21) and head coach Deion Sanders and quarterback Shedeur Sanders (2) and social media producer Deion Sanders Jr. following the win against the Oklahoma State Cowboys at Folsom Field.

-All five siblings live under a constant spotlight, yet they’ve handled it pretty well.
+All five live under a constant spotlight, yet they’ve handled it pretty well.
 Surely, a lot of that comes from having Deion as a steady voice in their corner.
-So, people naturally might wonder if he has some secret formula for parenting.

 “What am I gonna say, ‘Go to your room,’ to that 45-or-50 inch screen on the wall, your bed vibrating and moving.
 You got everything in your room.
 Housekeeping’s there.
 I’m going to say that?
-‘Go to your room’?
+‘Go to your room?’
 No. That didn’t work in my house either,” Sanders said while talking about whether he tried out gentle parenting.

-What is the rod of discipline, you ask?
-It comes from biblical passages like Proverbs 13:24, which goes, “He who spares the rod hates his son.
+What is the rod of discipline, you may wonder?
+It is mentioned in biblical passages like Proverbs 13:24, which goes, “He who spares the rod hates his son.
 But he who loves him disciplines him promptly.”
-This is often interpreted as justification for corporal punishment, like spanking, to discipline kids, teach good behavior and respect authority.

-Gentle parenting, meanwhile, is based on connection, empathy and respect.
+This is often interpreted as justification for corporal punishment to discipline kids, teach good behavior, and respect authority.
+Gentle parenting, meanwhile, is based on connection, empathy, and respect.
 Parents avoid any type of physical punishment, yelling, or shaming.
 They must focus on natural consequences and emotional self-regulation.
-While this is the gentler approach, many parents feel it is not always useful when trying to raise a child with good behavior.

-But what if a parent does not like either of these styles and wants to meet in the middle?
-Well, there is the authoritative parenting style, which combines the warmth of gentle parenting with the clear, firm structure often linked to traditional discipline.
+Well, there is the authoritative parenting style, which combines the warmth of gentle parenting with the clear, firm structure that often comes with traditional discipline.

 About the author